bsoist/labs/hello-python/README.md

 ## Hello, Python!

-If you've taken CS50 Intro this year, you've already created Hello in C. If you haven't, no worries, just ignore the C code referenced here.
-In either case, will be writing what might be your first Python program!
+You've already created Hello in C. Today, you will be writing what might be your first Python program!

 {% next %}